khulnasoft-lab/khulnasoft-ui/doc/contributing/design_tokens.md

 Only design decisions that are part of the design system should be represented as design tokens.

-GitLab UI uses design tokens to maintain a single source of truth that, through automation, can be formatted for different uses.
-See [Pajamas](https://design.gitlab.com/product-foundations/design-tokens) for an overview on design tokens.
+KhulnaSoft UI uses design tokens to maintain a single source of truth that, through automation, can be formatted for different uses.
+See [Pajamas](https://design.khulnasoft.com/product-foundations/design-tokens) for an overview on design tokens.

 [[_TOC_]]